NewbulaCo/cobblemon_showdown/CONTRIBUTING.md

 **Testing:**

 Set your client language in Minecraft's language settings, launch with `./gradlew runClient`, and walk through battles, the PC sort panel, pokemon tooltips, `/showdown` commands, and the keybinds menu.
-Missing keys fall back to the English value rather than erroring, so gaps won't break the build — they just leave English text showing in your language.
+Any missing keys will fall back to English.